D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q4: Case Study

-You deploy an Azure Web App namen My App.
+You deploy an Azure Web App named My App.
 MyApp runs in a Free Tier Service Plan named MyPlan.

 During testing you discover that MyApp stops after 60 mins and it cannot be restarted until the following day.

-You need to ensure that MyApp can run eight each day during testing period.
+You need to ensure that MyApp can run at eight hours each day during testing period.
 You want to keep the additional cost to a minimum.